-Now that we know what the claimed benefits of drinking celery juice are AKA what all the hype is about and since we’ve discussed the differences between blending and juicing, it’s time to find out if the current hottest wellness trend actually works.
-To reap the full benefits self-proclaimed “originator of the global celery juice movement” and four-times New York Times, best-selling author Anthony William, claims you must drink 16 ounces of celery juice on an empty stomach.
-That means each morning after rising, straight celery juice without any other added ingredients.
+Now that we know the claimed benefits of drinking celery juice, AKA what all the hype is about, and since we’ve discussed the differences between blending and juicing, it’s time to find out if the current hottest wellness trend actually works.
+To reap the full benefits touted by self-proclaimed originator of the global celery juice movement and four-time New York Times best-selling author Anthony William, you must drink 16 ounces of celery juice on an empty stomach.
+That means each morning after rising, you’ll drink straight celery juice without any other added ingredients.

 If the thought of a cold juice immediately after waking up feels a bit shocking to your system, you may have some water or a cup of warm water with lemon before your 16 ounces of celery juice.
-However, it is advised to wait from at least 15 to up to 30 minutes, if you do consume lemon water before having your juice.
-The whole concept is to have your the celery juice on an empty stomach.
+However, it is advised to wait 15 to 30 minutes if you do consume lemon water before having your juice.
+The whole concept is to have the celery juice on an empty stomach.
 Following that, you’re going to want to wait 30 additional minutes before having anything else to eat or drink.

-You will need one entire bunch of celery to make your daily 16 ounces of juice.
-I recommend buying a few bunches at a time since celery can be scarce these days.
+You will need one entire bunch of celery to make each daily 16 ounces of juice.
+I recommend buying a few bunches at a time.
 You have the option to juice your celery or blend your celery into a juice.
 Both methods are explained below.

 Wash Your Celery!

 Celery has been on the Environmental Working Group’s Dirty Dozen list of produce containing the most pesticides for several years.
-According to the EWG, “13 pesticides were detected on a sample of conventional celery.”
-Which means you are strongly advised to buy organic celery and you must wash it thoroughly.
-Be sure to wash the stalk, get in between the leaves, and rub down the celery heart (also known as “celery root”) in warm water.
+According to the EWG, 13 pesticides were detected on a sample of conventional celery.
+This means you are strongly advised to buy organic celery and you must wash it thoroughly.
+Be sure to wash the stalk, get in between the leaves, and rub down the celery heart in warm water.
 Use your hands to rub away dirt and wash each stalk individually.

 - 1 bunch of celery